GTEC-UDC/linuxcnc_gantry_robot/calibration/src/README.md

    - `plot_errors_scatter.py`: Plot positioning errors scatter plots.
    - `plot_errors_probability.py`: Plot positioning errors probability distributions.

+After the calibration is performed, the calibration parameters can be used to correct the gantry position data with the `calibxyzkins` module of LinuxCNC included in this repository.

 ## Calibration Process

-The calibration process addresses systematic positioning errors in the gantry robot system through a two-step approach: **alignment** and **correction**.
+The calibration process performs two steps: **alignment** and **correction**.

 ### Step 1: Alignment